Key takeaways:

 All in all, this paints a picture of the adenosine receptor being important in how neurons communicate.
 Alterations in this pathway may cause people to be more on alert, startling easily, and jittery (especially with high caffeine).

-Oxytocin is a hormone and a neuropeptide researchers link to both emotional functioning and social empathy.
-In women, large quantities of oxytocin are released during childbirth and breastfeeding and are part of the mother-child bonding.
-(For anyone who has been induced in childbirth, this is done using oxytocin or Pitocin.)
+Oxytocin is a hormone and a neuropeptide that researchers link to both emotional functioning and social empathy.
+In women, large quantities of oxytocin are released during childbirth and breastfeeding.
+It’s a big part of mother-child bonding.
+In fact, oxytocin is involved in a mother’s neuroendocrine response to their baby’s crying.
+Researchers study this using fMRI brain imaging on mothers listening to crying babies.[ref]
+It is a built-in, physiological response based on oxytocin.

-If you want to get into the geeky details on what brain imaging shows with intranasal oxytocin, here is a new study illustrating the fMRI changes in activity levels in certain areas of the brain.
+If you want to get into the geeky details of what brain imaging shows with intranasal oxytocin, here is a new study illustrating the fMRI changes in activity levels in certain areas of the brain.
 It’s pretty cool…

-Stressful situations cause the body to increase oxytocin, which acts quickly to decrease anxiety.
+Stressful situations cause the body to increase oxytocin levels, which acts quickly to decrease anxiety.
 But oxytocin creates an anti-anxiety effect only under stressful conditions.[ref]
 In other words, boosting oxytocin when you’re not stressed doesn’t change anything.
 It is only a ‘chill pill’ in situations that have your body on alert.

 Adult separation anxiety is a disorder linked to oxytocin levels and oxytocin receptor genetic variants in several studies.
 It is characterized by feeling anxious when separated from a loved one or even a pet.[ref][article]